sanskrit/raw_etexts_english/blogs/manasataramgini/2013-08-03_big-science-and-grant-driven-science-and-how-discoveries-are-made.md

 +++
-title = "Big science and grant-driven science and how discoveries arexa0made"
+title = "Big science and grant-driven science and how discoveries are made"

 +++
 When we were young some we had made some scientific discoveries that we